bokharii/applyd/README.md

 # Applyd

-A CLI that scans your Gmail for job application emails, uses an LLM to extract company, role, status, and date, and stores everything locally in JSON for fast lookup.
+A CLI I built to help me look for new opporunities.
+Scans your Gmail for job application emails, uses an LLM to extract company, role, status, and date, and stores everything locally in JSON for fast lookup.

 ## Commands